wifinigel/wiperf/docs/README_WLANPi_Config.md

 - SSH to the device & tail the log files in real-time, wtaching for errors and dumps of test results being performed: tail -f /home/wlanpi/wiperf/logs/agent.log
 - Try disabling tests & see if one specific test is causing an issue
 - Make sure all pre-reqs have definitely been fulfilled
+- Flip bac to classic mode and re-check the edits made to the config.ini & wpa_supplicant files

 # Known Issue: